LAMDA Semester Programme

 TAKING PLACE EACH AUTUMN AND SPRING, THESE 14-WEEK COURSES OFFER INTERNATIONAL STUDENTS AN INTENSIVE BURST OF BRITISH CONSERVATOIRE TRAINING.

-Our Spring Semester 2017 is now fully booked.
-Applications are open for our Autumn Semester 2017.
+Our Spring Semester 2018 is now open.
+Applications are still open for our Autumn Semester 2017.
 Click on the tabs below to find out more about dates, fees and how to apply.

 Based on the work of Shakespeare and either Jacobean playwrights (autumn semester) or English Comedy of Manners playwrights (spring semester), this course is designed to deepen students’ engagement with classical texts and develop their practical skills.
 This popular course is an exhilarating introduction to vocational training in the UK.